deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> This table presents the different types of knowledge included in the CBT-QA dataset, provides example question-answer pairs for each type, and shows the distribution of these question types within the test set.
+> Table 1 presents the types of knowledge assessed in the CBT-QA dataset, provides example question-answer pairs for each type, and shows the distribution of each type in the test set.

 {{< table-caption >}}